 In the Select Starting Cohort section, choose the cohort this recommendation will train its algorithm on.
-By default, Recommend selects all users active in the last 90 days, but for best results, you should use a more narrowly-tailored cohort.
+By default, Amplitude Audiences selects all users active in the last 90 days, but for best results, you should use a more narrowly-tailored cohort.
 To do that, click Define Your Own and define your cohort following the process described here.

 - In the Define Your Outcome section, choose the desired outcome event for this recommendation.

 - Next, specify a time frame for the user to undertake this outcome event.
 The default setting is one hour.
 Then click Next > to move to the next step.

 NOTE: There is a limit of recommending on cohorts < 20 million users